Welcome to a detailed run-down of professional landscape techniques.

 Weigh the tripod down or brace it if possible***.

 Polarisers.
 Polarising filters remove the wave lengths water vapour inhabit.
 This has the effect of removing glare from surfaces making them cleaner and punchier, removing the “blue haze” often encountered in shaded, wet places and can see through the surface of water.
-These things cannot easily be fixed in processing.
+These things cannot easily be fixed in post processing.

 Neutral Density filters.
 If you want a really slow shutter speed in bright light, a Neutral Density filter is a must.
 Even using the lowest ISO setting, and a small aperture, the slowest shutter speed you may be able to get will be 1 or 2 seconds.
 This is enough to blur water, but gives you little control over how much.